-Despite bold proclamations coming from autonomous car manufacturers, fully autonomous cars may still be years ahead.
+Despite bold proclamations from autonomous car manufacturers, fully autonomous cars may still be years ahead.
 One of the main reasons is the fact that the technology necessary to make fully autonomous vehicles an everyday reality is not yet advanced enough.
-Car manufacturers are, however, implementing some of the ready-to-use technologies into new vehicles, giving them a degree of autonomy in specific tasks.
+Car manufacturers are, however, implementing some ready-to-use technologies into new vehicles, giving them a degree of autonomy in specific tasks.

 Varying levels of autonomy